 For many, drinking soda is almost involuntary.
 We've become addicted, thanks to the soda industry.
 Sipping soda all day is like being hooked up to a sugar IV drip line.

-Big Soda spends hundreds of millions of dollars a year not just in advertising, but funding scientists to create research that confuses the public making us think soda is really not a problem.
+Big Soda spends millions of dollars a year not just in advertising, but funding scientists to create research that confuses the public making us think soda is really not a problem.
 But it IS a problem, and each day almost half of America drinks at least 1 soda.

 And another incredible statistic, Big Soda has spent at least $106 million to defeat public health initiatives at the federal, state, and local levels since 2009, according to the Center for Science in the Public Interest.

 You already know the answer: what you need is water.
 But many people say they just don't like water.
 That's because they are addicted to soda!
 Get off soda and get used to what your body really needs.
 Pure, clean, water.
 Its real refreshment.